dmbarbour/awelon/AboutABC.md

 ### Value Sealing Types and Capabilities

 Value sealing is a simple technique with very wide applications.
 The setup is simple.
 We have two capabilities - a 'sealer' and the corresponding 'unsealer'.
 These are allocated as a pair, using a secure uniqueness source (see above).
-Use of the resulting sealed valu is extremely constrained.
-Informally:
+The recommended representation:

-        {$u} :: a → Sealed u a        `$` for seal {\u} :: Sealed u a → a        `\` for unseal
+        {:u} :: a → Sealed u a        `:` for seal {.u} :: Sealed u a → a        `.` for unseal

-Basic data plumbing features are available on the whole sealed value.
-For example, it inherits from `a` with regards to copy, drop, quotation, and distribution.
-However, to observe or modify a sealed value requires first unsealing it with the corresponding unsealer.
+In some cases, when sealed values are sent to untrusted contexts, sealers may guide automatic use of symmetric or asymmetric encryption.
+However, sealers are usually implemented by trivial wrapping of the value.

+Developers cannot observe or operate upon a sealed value without first unsealing it.
+But whole-value operations - e.g. data shuffling, copy and drop, quotation, distribution - are permitted, assuming the same operation is also permitted on the underlying value type.

-Thus, it becomes simple to reason about sealed values by reasoning about distribution of unsealers.
-Value sealing is useful for:
+Developers can reason about sealed values by reasoning about distribution of sealers and unsealers.
+This is potentially useful for:

 * representation independence and implementation hiding
-* enforce parametricity for distrusted data plumbing frameworks
+* enforce parametricity for distrusted data plumbing services
 * integrity, confidentiality, authentication, rights amplification

 and [more](http://erights.org/elib/capability/ode/ode-capabilities.html#rights-amp).